* 70 km from Salzburg airport *

 * Beautiful location in the middle of the alps *

-* Now FIVE days of BJJ and skiing / snowboarding *
+* Five days of BJJ and skiing / snowboarding *

 * Four nights accommodation *

 * All meals included *

 * Daily workshops, lectures and movie nights *